Chanee was born in Fayence, France. He has always loved animals, especially monkeys.

 Kalaweit has also rescued bears, crocodiles and many other species.
 In Indonesia there are small bears, which are trafficked just like the gibbons, orangutans, lorises and many other species.
 In Borneo, there are around 6,000 gibbons that are kept by Indonesians in their homes, usually in a very small cage.
 This is prohibited by law but it is not very respected …

-“It is a small, nocturnal primate with very large eyes that is found in Asia.
+They are small, nocturnal primates with very large eyes that are found in Asia.
 There are 8 different species, including 3 in Indonesia.

 They are 20 cm tall, have a round head with large eyes and a small muzzle.